 Below are reports from the different Sheriff zone’s throughout the Santa Clarita Valley.

-The Santa Clarita Valley Sheriff’s Station divides its coverage into eight zones, seven of which are in the Santa Clarita Valley, listed in alphabetical order.
-(Gorman is the eighth).
+The Santa Clarita Valley Sheriff’s Station divides its coverage into eight zones, seven of which are in the Santa Clarita Valley.
+(One is in Gorman).

 Below is a summary of incidents that took place in the last week in the SCV:

 Here’s a summary of Canyon Country – East incidents:

 In Zone 8, the following Part-1 crimes occurred: